staerk-ha-addons/repository-edge/README.md

 ## WARNING!
 THIS IS AN EDGE VERSION!

+> [!CAUTION]
-This Home Assistant Add-ons repository contains edge builds of add-ons.
+> This Home Assistant Add-ons repository contains edge builds of add-ons.
-Edge builds add-ons are based upon the latest development version.
+> Edge builds add-ons are based upon the latest development version.

 - They may not work at all.
 - They might stop working at any time.